-- (1) An Authorised Private E-currency Trading Facility's Rules must: - (a) be based on objective criteria; - (b) be non-discriminatory; - (c) be clear and fair; - (d) be made publicly available free of charge; - (e) contain provisions for the resolution of Members' and other participants' disputes; - (f) contain provisions for penalties or sanctions which may be imposed by the Authorised Private E-currency Trading Facility for a breach of the Rules; and - (g) contain provisions for an appeal process from the decisions of the Authorised Private E-currency Trading Facility. - (2) An Authorised Private E-currency Trading Facility must seek prior approval of its Rules (Business Rules, Admission to Trading Rules, Membership Rules) and of amendments to its Rules by: - (a) making its Rules available for market consultation for no less than 30 days; and
+- (1) An Authorised Digital Asset Trading Facility's Rules must: - (a) be based on objective criteria; - (b) be non-discriminatory; - (c) be clear and fair; - (d) be made publicly available free of charge; - (e) contain provisions for the resolution of Members' and other participants' disputes; - (f) contain provisions for penalties or sanctions which may be imposed by the Authorised Digital Asset Trading Facility for a breach of the Rules; and - (g) contain provisions for an appeal process from the decisions of the Authorised Digital Asset Trading Facility. - (2) An Authorised Digital Asset Trading Facility must seek prior approval of its Rules (Business Rules, Admission to Trading Rules, Membership Rules) and of amendments to its Rules by: - (a) making its Rules available for market consultation for no less than 30 days; and

-- (b) obtaining approval of the AFSA. - (3) Where an Authorised Private E-currency Trading Facility has made any amendments to its Rules, it must have adequate procedures for notifying users and the AFSA of such amendments with a notice period of at least 30 days prior to making any amendments to its Rules available for market consultation. - (4) An Authorised Private E-currency Trading Facility must have procedures in place to ensure that its Rules are monitored and enforced.
+- (b) obtaining approval of the AFSA. - (3) Where an Authorised Digital Asset Trading Facility has made any amendments to its Rules, it must have adequate procedures for notifying users and the AFSA of such amendments with a notice period of at least 30 days prior to making any amendments to its Rules available for market consultation. - (4) An Authorised Digital Asset Trading Facility must have procedures in place to ensure that its Rules are monitored and enforced.

 6.3.
-Admission of Private E-currencies to trading
+Admission of Digital Assets to trading